West Grey: Education

 West Grey has three elementary schools: Normanby Community School, Spruce Ridge Community School, and St. Peter's and St. Paul's Catholic School.
 Public school education is managed by the Bluewater and District School Board and Catholic schools are managed by the Bruce-Grey Catholic School Board.

 Healthcare

 West Grey has one hospital in the Town of Durham: South Bruce Grey Health Centre, Durham.
-The 10-bed hospital has an Emergency Department available 24-7, laboratory, pharmacy, and diagnostic services.
+The hospital has an Emergency Department, laboratory, pharmacy, and diagnostic services.
 The West Grey Medical Clinic provides services by family doctors and allied health professionals.
 The Clinic is owned and managed by the Durham Hospital Foundation.

 Services

 Fire

 West Grey Fire Department has three stations: Durham, Ayton, and Neustadt.

 Library

 West Grey Public Library has three branches: Durham, Ayton, and Neustadt.

 Police

 Unlike most rural communities, West Grey maintains its own police force, the West Grey Police Service with headquarters in the Town of Durham.